rusticlion/Manastorm/manastorm_codebase_dump.md

         }
     end

-    -- Step 1: Determine base template from visualShape or attack type local baseTemplate = DEFAULT_BASE

-    -- If the event or options has a visualShape property, use a named template instead if event.visualShape then
+    -- PRIORITY 5: Use visualShape to look up template in TEMPLATE_BY_SHAPE if event.visualShape then
         local visualShape = event.visualShape
-        VisualResolver.debug("Using visualShape override: " .. visualShape)

-        -- Map visualShape to appropriate template
+        local template = TEMPLATE_BY_SHAPE[visualShape]

-        if visualShape == "beam" then
+        if template then
-            baseTemplate = Constants.VFXType.BEAM_BASE
-        elseif visualShape == "bolt" or visualShape == "orb" or visualShape == "zap" then baseTemplate = Constants.VFXType.PROJ_BASE
-        elseif visualShape == "blast" or visualShape == "groundBurst" then baseTemplate = Constants.VFXType.ZONE_BASE
-        elseif visualShape == "warp" or visualShape == "surge" or visualShape == "affectManaPool" then baseTemplate = Constants.VFXType.UTIL_BASE
-        elseif visualShape == "wings" or visualShape == "mirror" then baseTemplate = Constants.VFXType.SHIELD_OVERLAY
-        elseif visualShape == "eclipse" then
-            baseTemplate = "eclipse_base" -- Specialized template
+            baseTemplate = template
+            selectionPath = "VISUAL_SHAPE"
+            VisualResolver.debug("Using visualShape mapping: " .. visualShape .. " -> " .. baseTemplate)
         else
-            -- For unknown visualShapes, fall back to attack type VisualResolver.debug("Unknown visualShape: " .. visualShape .. ", falling back to attackType") if event.attackType and BASE_BY_ATTACK[event.attackType] then
+            -- For unknown visualShapes, log warning and fall back to attackType VisualResolver.debug("Unknown visualShape: " .. visualShape .. ", falling back to attackType") end
-                baseTemplate = BASE_BY_ATTACK[event.attackType]
     end

+    -- PRIORITY 6: If no visualShape match, use attack type mapping if selectionPath == "DEFAULT" and event.attackType and BASE_BY_ATTACK[event.attackType] then baseTemplate = BASE_BY_ATTACK[event.attackType]
+        selectionPath = "ATTACK_TYPE"
+        VisualResolver.debug("Using attackType mapping: " .. event.attackType .. " -> " .. baseTemplate)
     end

-    -- Otherwise use attack type mapping
-    elseif event.attackType and BASE_BY_ATTACK[event.attackType] then
-        baseTemplate = BASE_BY_ATTACK[event.attackType]
+    -- If we still have no valid template, use the default if selectionPath == "DEFAULT" then
+        VisualResolver.debug("No mapping found, using DEFAULT_BASE: " ..
+DEFAULT_BASE)
     end

     -- Step 2: Determine color from affinity